Last Updated: December 18, 2024

 Change your registered agent’s information

-• To update your registered agent’s address or remove and add a new registered agent, you’ll need to fill out a Certificate of Amendment.
+• To update your registered agent’s address or remove and add a new registered agent, you’ll need to fill out a DC certificate of amendment.

 • This will allow you to update your registered agent’s name and/or address.